cycodehq/vscode-extension/README.md

 ## Viewing Scan Results

 1. The scan displays a list of security vulnerabilities and code issues found in the application code.
-The results are displayed in a tree view that's broken down according to the type scan: Hardcoded Secrets, Open-source Threats (SCA), Code Security (SAST), and Infrastructure as Code.
+The results are displayed in a tree view broken down according to the type scan: Hardcoded Secrets, Open-source Threats (SCA), Infrastructure as Code (IaC), and Code Security (SAST).
-2. Under each category you'll see vulnerabilities grouped by file (per category).
+2. Under each category, you'll see vulnerabilities grouped by file (per category).
 3. You can also see the summary of the total number of vulnerabilities found in each file as well as a breakdown by severity.
 4. Expanding the file displays the vulnerabilities sorted by vulnerability severity (with critical at the top).